amadeobrands/DexKon/README.md

   <li>Empowerment of small farmers</li>
   <li>A better life for families and local community.</li>
 </ul>
-We can reach these goals by creating communities of farmer cooperatives so that these farmers can organise themselves better.
+We can reach these goals in an easy/sustainable way by creating communities of farmer cooperatives so that these farmers can organise themselves better.
 And by embedding trustless governance components in this setup we can create systems that will be fair and transparent for all without corrupt middelman.

-Phases of Adoption
+<h2>Phases of Adoption</h2>
 For our partners in the field (Donor organizations and Government), we identified the 4 “Phases of Adoption”.

-<br><br>
-DexKon provides a solutions for compliance, governance, finance (microfinancing, collective insurance), access to pricing, weather and specialist data, and management of shared asset pools such as warehousing and machinery.
-In order to roll out our application to the farmers it is important to have a strong plan!
-That is why we created this 3 step plan towards sustainable adoption of DexKon:

 <table>
 <tbody>